-POSITION SUMMARY: SEAMAAC’s Truancy Case Management (TCM) program works in partnership with Philadelphia’s Department of Human Services (DHS) and School District of Philadelphia to improve school attendance and academic achievement through three tiers of services focused on early interventions and case management with at-risk children, youth and their families.
-The Truancy Case Manager (CM) will provide case management services including comprehensive assessments, Family Development Plans, home and school visits, representation at court hearings, and referrals and linkages to community resources.
-The CM will monitor progress on goals and address any new truancy issues that arise.
-The CM will work with the entire TCM team to assist with networking, referrals, translation and interpretation.
-The CM will document case progress in case notes, databases, and case files.
-The CM will be cross-trained in the standards and responsibilities of all three tiers including leading office hours at schools, performing case management, and supporting the transition of cases to Family Court.
-The program goals are to resolve truancy issues and facilitate families’ ability to develop positive relationships that promote well-being and permanency of children in the home.
+POSITION SUMMARY: SEAMAAC’s Truancy Case Management (TCM) program works in partnership with Philadelphia’s Department of Human Services (DHS) and the School District of Philadelphia (SDP) to improve school attendance and academic achievement through three tiers of services.
+Services focus on early interventions and case management with at-risk children, youth and their families.
+Although our TCM Program serves communities of all races and ethnicities, the majority of referrals we receive from SDP and DHS are for children and families from the African American community.
+The Truancy Case Manager (CM) will provide case management services including comprehensive assessments, family goal planning, home and school visits, representation at court hearings, removal of attendance barriers, and linkages to community resources.
+The CM will work with the TCM team to assist with networking, referrals, translation and interpretation.
+The CM will document progress in case notes, databases, and case files.
+The CM will be cross-trained in all three program tiers including participation in truancy prevention meetings at partner schools, case management, and case transition to Family Court.
+CMs work in a fast-pace and high-pressure environment, handling multiple and simultaneous priorities, balancing the needs of families, requirements from funders and adherence to tight schedules and strict deadlines.
+The program goals are to resolve truancy issues and facilitate families’ ability to develop positive relationships that promote well-being and permanency of children in the home and school environment.

 QUALIFICATION REQUIREMENTS: To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
-The requirements listed below are representative of the knowledge, skill, and/or ability required.
+Additionally, the CM candidate must have:

 Bachelor’s degree required from an accredited college/university.

-Minimum two years’ experience in social worked or related field that includes case management and child welfare experience working with children and youth, juvenile delinquency, and/or families.
+Minimum two years’ experience in social work or related field that includes case management and child welfare experience working with children and youth, juvenile delinquency, and/or families.

-Support the children and families in a manner that fosters independence, growth and development and will facilitate the child and families achieving their stated goals.
+Support children and families in a manner that fosters independence, growth and development and will facilitate the child and families in achieving their stated goals.

-Carry a caseload ranging between 25 – 35 students.
-Manage incoming referrals in addition to caseload.
+Carry a caseload of 25–35 families.
+Manage incoming referrals in addition to existing caseload.
 Make multiple attempts to ensure that 2 successful visits at the home are completed monthly.
 Occasionally meet caregivers on night times and weekends during their availability.